cfusterbarcelo/bioimageio-use-cases/case1-stardist/README.md

 ## Apply stardist model in QuPath and correct segmentation

 We apply the pretrained model in QuPath, that has advanced image annotation capabilities.
 This allows correction of the stardist segmentation, for example for a more correct analysis of the result, or for training of a better model.

 Step-by-step:
-- Download the stardist model with `download_stardist_model.py`
+- Download the stardist H&E model from: https://github.com/stardist/stardist-models/releases/download/v0.1/python_2D_versatile_he.zip
-- Run `prepare_data_for_qupath.py` to select the data for QuPath
+- Download the images from https://www.kaggle.com/datasets/aadimator/lizard-dataset
+  You can download the entire dataset (~800MB) or just a few images.
 - Prepare QuPath for running StarDist:
-  - install the StarDist extension: https://qupath.readthedocs.io/en/stable/docs/advanced/stardist.html#getting-the-stardist-extension
+  - install the StarDist and Deep Java Library extensions: https://qupath.readthedocs.io/en/stable/docs/intro/extensions.html#extensions
-  - install the tensorflow extension: https://qupath.readthedocs.io/en/stable/docs/advanced/stardist.html#use-tensorflow
+  - install TensorFlow (and possibly CUDA): https://qupath.readthedocs.io/en/latest/docs/deep/djl.html
 - Apply stardist to the lizard images with the `apply_stardist_qupath.groovy` script using the [QuPath scripting functionality](https://qupath.readthedocs.io/en/stable/docs/scripting/workflows_to_scripts.html#running-a-script-for-a-single-image).
-  - To run it adapt the path to the model in the script here: https://github.com/bioimage-io/use-cases/blob/main/case2/apply_stardist_qupath.groovy#L27
+  - To run it adapt the path to the model in the script here: https://github.com/bioimage-io/use-cases/blob/main/case1-stardist/apply_stardist_qupath.groovy#L26
 - Correct the predictions using the qupath annotation functionality (check out [these tweets](https://twitter.com/petebankhead/status/1295965136646176768) for a short overview of this functionality)
 - Export the label image using the `export_labels_qupath.groovy` script.
+  - You will need to set the path here: https://github.com/bioimage-io/use-cases/blob/main/case1-stardist/export_labels_qupath.groovy#L12
   - Important: Remove the rectangular annotation that the stardist plugin creates around the whole image before exporting the labels, otherwise the export script will not work correctly.

-See a short video demonstrating the label correction in qu-path:
+See a short video demonstrating the label correction in QuPath:

 https://user-images.githubusercontent.com/4263537/160414686-10ae46ae-5903-4a67-a35b-1f043b68711d.mp4